 Take the doors off the cabinets and remove the hinges and any knobs or pulls.
 Most cabinets today come with cup hinges, sometimes called European hinges.
 Some of these hinges have just three screws—two that attach the hinge to the door and one that secures it to the cabinet.
 Others, including the hinge shown here, have two more screws that allow the door position to be adjusted after the door is installed.
 Don't disturb these adjustment screws.

-Put each type of hardware in its own zip lock bag or other container along with its screws so nothing gets lost.Continue to 3 of 9 below.
+Put each type of hardware in a zip-tie bag or another container along with its screws so nothing gets lost.Continue to 3 of 9 below.

 03 of 09

 Most unfinished cabinets come from the factory sanded smooth enough to stain, but it is a good idea to lightly sand all surfaces with #220 grit to remove any dirt that may have settled into the pores of the wood and to ensure that the surface is even and smooth.